holidayextras/plugin-harvest/README.md

 ## About

-Works Plugin to connect to a CouchDB database with encoded baskets
+Hapi plugin to connect to a CouchDB database with encoded baskets

 ## Getting Started